By Lauren Muhlheim, PsyD and Katie Grubiak, RDN

 During early recovery, when early fullness is a common issue, fortified shakes may be easier both physically and mentally to consume than food.
 And when getting in enough calories by eating calorically dense foods is too tough, we think the use of supplements is a perfectly good alternative.
 It is always better than not eating enough.

-In recent years, additional companies have emerged to compete with the Boost and Ensure brands.
-Several companies are developing products emphasizing organic and natural ingredients.
+In recent years, other companies have emerged to compete with the Boost and Ensure brands.
+Several companies have developed products emphasizing organic and natural ingredients.
 Not all of these products are designed with the same goal in mind.
-Some are in fact marketed to a clientele that is concerned about losing or maintaining weight through low-calorie, “healthy” meal or snack replacement.
+Some of these products are aimed at supporting weight loss.
 These products could inadvertently displace foods, beverages, and other liquid supplements that would be much better suited for appropriate weight gain and eating disorder recovery, all the while delivering messages that could reinforce eating disorder thinking.
-We recommend thinking carefully about your objectives, researching the products you plan to buy, and proceeding with caution.
+We recommend thinking carefully about your goals, studying the products you plan to buy, and proceeding with caution.

-They can also be used as replacements.
+Supplement shakes can also be used as replacements.
 In some eating disorder residential treatment centers, three supplements would be considered the nutritional equivalent of a meal.
-A patient who refused to eat altogether would be offered three nutritional drinks; one who ate half the meal would be asked to drink two; one who ate most of the meal but didn’t finish would be asked to top off with a single supplement.
+A patient who refused to eat altogether could be offered three nutritional drinks.
+A person who ate half the meal would be asked to drink two.
+Someone who ate most of the meal but didn’t finish would be asked to top off with a single supplement.
 Parents refeeding children at home can decide whether to offer an alternative meal or liquid replacement when a child refuses to eat or finish a meal or snack.

-Instead of bringing home a multitude of varieties, select one supplement brand in perhaps one or two flavors.
-Limiting unnecessary choice will head off an opportunity for the eating disorder to assert itself in the form of pickiness.
+Instead of bringing home a number of varieties, select one supplement brand in perhaps one or two flavors.
+Limiting unnecessary choices will head off an opportunity for the eating disorder to assert itself in the form of pickiness.

-The take-home message: supplemental shakes can be a great tool for ensuring adequate nutrition during the refeeding process in eating disorder treatment.
-Finding the supplement best suited to you or your loved one from among the available options can be overwhelming.
+We want to repeat our main message.
+Supplemental shakes can be a great tool for ensuring adequate nutrition during the refeeding process in eating disorder treatment.
+Finding the supplement best suited to you or your loved one from among the available options can be tough.
 Substantial caloric density is your first concern–but finding one that suits your palate is essential to making sure it goes down.
 Fortunately, the major brands have made a variety of flavors and textures from which you can choose.

 We look forward to sharing further recommendations on the nutritional aspects as well as the results of our taste test.
 We taste-tested many so you don’t have to.
-Stay tuned as our follow-up blog will delve into further supplement guidance.
+Stay tuned as our next blog will delve into further more detailed advice.